jordanks93/burger/README.md

 # Eat Da Burger

   ## Description
   Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+You can view the app on [Heroku](https://glacial-waters-83708.herokuapp.com/).

   ![Demo](public/assets/img/demo1.jpg)
   ![Demo](public/assets/img/demo2.jpg)